13588112254/littlefs/SPEC.md

 7. **Attr max (32-bits)** - Maximum size of file attributes in bytes.

-The superblock must always be the first entry (id 0) in a metdata pair as well as be the first entry written to the block.
+The superblock must always be the first entry (id 0) in a metadata pair as well as be the first entry written to the block.
 This means that the superblock entry can be read from a device using offsets alone.